Saghen/blink.cmp/docs/configuration/sources.md

 ## Checking status of sources providers

-The command `:BlinkCmpStatus` can be used to view which sources providers are enabled or not enabled.
+The command `:BlinkCmp status` can be used to view which sources providers are enabled or not enabled.

 ## Community sources